 - If using wooden skewers, soak them in water for at least 2 hours; longer is better.

-- In a medium bowl, mix together brown sugar and cinnamon.
+- In a medium bowl, mix the brown sugar and cinnamon.

-- Add cut pineapple to the sugar mixture, and stir to evenly coat.
+- Add the cut pineapple to the sugar mixture, and stir to coat evenly.
 Marinade for 20 to 30 minutes.

 - Preheat grill to medium-high.
 Place pineapple on the grill; 2½ to 3½ minutes on each side, or until pineapple begins to caramelize and char.